Designing for Online Sheet Metal Bending Services

 Bend Deduction

-The next thing to consider is bend deduction.
-Bend Deduction is used to counteract material stretch caused by forming.
+When designing for metal bending, it’s important to consider bend deduction.
+Bend deduction is used to counteract material stretch caused by forming.
 This is unique to each material type, thickness, and bend angle.
 Don’t worry, we’ve created a calculator to help you make your measurements spot on.

 Once you have your new measurements from the bend calculator, you’ll want to adjust your design file accordingly.
 You will be reducing the length of your base and flange to accommodate the length of the bend itself.
 See the illustration below for an example.
 The green line indicates where the bends will occur.
 Keep cut out areas and holes away from these lines to avoid distortion.